ossrs/srs-docs/src/pages/faq.md

 <a name='source-cleanup'></a>

 ### [Source Cleanup](#source-cleanup)
-* `Source Cleanup`: Regarding memory growth for a large number of streams
+* `Source Cleanup`: How to fix memory growth for a large number of streams
   > 1. The Source object for push streaming is not cleaned up, and memory will increase as the number of push streams increases.
 For now, you can use [Gracefully Quit](https://github.com/ossrs/srs/issues/413#issuecomment-917771521) as a workaround, and this issue will be addressed in the future.
 See [#413](https://github.com/ossrs/srs/issues/413)
   > 1. To reiterate, you can use [Gracefully Quit](https://github.com/ossrs/srs/issues/413#issuecomment-917771521) as a workaround.
 Even if this issue is resolved in the future, this solution is the most reliable and optimal one.
 Restarting is always a good option.